How do I figure out how many sales I need to stay on top of my Bills and Daily expenses?

 If I want to earn $1,000 per month:

-• 20 / $5 Listings per day = $100/day in Listings
+- 20 / $5 Listings per day = $100/day in New Listings

-• 10 / $10 Listings per day = $100/day in Listings
+- 10 / $10 Listings per day = $100/day in New Listings

-• 5 / $20 Listings per day = $100/day in Listings
+- 5 / $20 Listings per day = $100/day in New Listings

-• 4 / $25 Listings per day = $100/day in Listings
+- 4 / $25 Listings per day = $100/day in New Listings

 List $100/day x 30 days = $3,000 in uploaded items now for sale online